 Significant life changes can be equal parts exciting and daunting.
 Nowhere is this more true than with starting a family.
 As I soon learned it myself, it came with its own bureaucratic minefield, one of which was claiming Eltnergeld, parental benefits in Germany.

-From the moment those two thin lines appear in front of me, the old routine went out the window, replaced by doctors’ appointments, nesting, researching local Kitas.
+From the moment those two thin lines appeared in front of me, the old routine went out the window, replaced by doctors’ appointments, nesting, researching local Kitas.
 Weekends at the bar become late nights browsing reviews for cribs and strollers.
 With so much to prepare, 9 months can fly by faster than you can say Lebensabschnittsgefährte.
 In this busy time, it’s only natural for your thoughts to turn to finances: How will I support my family with our increased expenses?
 How much time can I afford to take off work?
 Am I entitled to benefits from the government?

 The good news is that Germany offers a number of flexible Elterngeld packages so that new parents can support their families, however many hours they work.
 The bad news is that, as with everything in Germany, receiving parental benefits involves paperwork, waiting times and a comprehensive knowledge of your rights.

 This article will outline the various benefits packages available in Germany, and how you can claim them based on my own personal experience and additional research.